GreatSealUSA/GreatSealUSA_Art/NYC_Everything_Must_Go/Everything_Stem_Cell_Metaphors.md

 We the People of the world.
 We claim the origins of John 1:1

-The hive mind is called גֹּלֶם by Carol that they ahve taken Helen.
+The hive mind is called גֹּלֶם by Carol that they have taken Helen.

 That biological matter of the hive mind.
 Unformed.

 Carol's unformed choices of motherhood and pregnancy.
 Stem cells being flexible / dynamic / capable of producing many kinds of cells, morphing - like the hive mind with multiple cells / faces.

 OPERA_A The Who Face Dances.